 Renal hydatid cysts often grow slowly and remain asymptomatic for years.
 Patients typically present with nonspecific abdominal pain, flank discomfort, or a palpable mass.
 The only pathognomonic sign is hydatiduria, which occurs when cysts rupture into the collecting system, but this is reported in just 10–20% of cases (Pedrosa et al., 2000).
 Our patient did not have urinary complaints, which is suggestive of an intact cyst.
 The absence of hepatic or systemic symptoms further complicated recognition of the disease.

 Routine laboratory tests are not diagnostic.
 Eosinophilia may be present in a proportion of patients but is not specific (Eckert and Deplazes et al., 2004).
 Serological assays such as ELISA are useful tests but tend to be less sensitive in renal disease compared to hepatic hydatidosis (Pakala et al., 2016).
-In our case, ELISA was positive, which increased clinical suspicion, but confirmatory diagnosis was relied on imaging and histopathology.
+In our case, ELISA was positive, which increased clinical suspicion, but a confirmatory diagnosis was made based on imaging and histopathology.

 Imaging is crucial in suspected renal hydatid disease.
 Ultrasonography can reveal daughter cysts or membranes, but computed tomography (CT) offers more detail with calcifications and septations.
 To standardize interpretation, hydatid cysts are commonly categorized by the Gharbi (I–V) or WHO-IWGE (CE1–CE5) classifications, which range from simple unilocular cysts to complex, calcified, or inactive lesions.
 Classic features like the wheel spoke sign are helpful, but many lesions appear atypical and can resemble simple cysts or even tumors (Gharbi et al., 1981; von Sinner et al., 1991).
 In our case, the CT suggested a Bosniak II cyst, creating a false impression of a benign lesion.
 This highlights how renal hydatid disease can be easily overlooked.
 Similar diagnostic challenges have been reported by El Malki et al (2009), who described a renal hydatid cyst misdiagnosed as a renal tumor, and by Hammade et al (2022), who reported a giant renal cyst mimicking a simple renal cyst until surgery revealed hydatid disease.
 Conversely, Daoud et al. (2022) reported a renal hydatid cyst that presented with hydatiduria rather than radiological mimicry.
 These comparisons underline the diverse manifestations of renal echinococcosis and the importance of maintaining broad diagnostic suspicion in endemic areas.

 Histopathological examination remains the definitive diagnostic tool.
 The laminated membranes and inflammatory infiltrate are typical of hydatid disease (Safioleas et al., 1999).
 Surgery is the treatment of choice, and the aim of surgery is to remove the cyst, sterilize the cavity, and preserve renal function wherever possible.
 Procedures sparing the kidney, such as cystectomy or partial pericystectomy, are generally preferred when renal parenchyma is preserved, while nephrectomy is done for extensively damaged kidneys (Gogus et al., 2003).
 Intraoperative instillation of scolicidal agents such as hypertonic saline or povidone-iodine is essential to prevent spillage and anaphylaxis (Aggarwal et al., 2014).
 Adjunctive medical therapy with albendazole is highly recommended as preoperative treatment reduces intracystic pressure and parasite viability, while postoperative therapy decreases the risk of recurrence (Horton et al., 2003).
-Recent WHO guidelines (2025; PMID 40690566) and expert consensus (Burnetti et al., 2010) emphasize the importance of combining surgical intervention with perioperative albendazole in complicated or high-risk cysts.
+Recent WHO guidelines 2025 () and expert consensus (Burnetti et al., 2010) emphasize the importance of combining surgical intervention with perioperative albendazole in complicated or high-risk cysts.
 Although percutaneous drainage has been useful in hepatic hydatid disease (Akhan et al., 1996; Khuroo et al., 1997), it is not routinely recommended for renal hydatid disease because of the risk of spillage and recurrence.
-The prognosis after complete removal of cyst and medical therapy is generally good, as in our patient, reflecting the effectiveness of a combined surgical and medical approach.
+The prognosis after complete removal of the cyst and medical therapy is generally good, as in our patient, reflecting the effectiveness of a combined surgical and medical approach.
 Long-term follow-up is equally important, and it allows timely detection of recurrence and ensures sustained cure.

 CONCLUSION